Multimodal Self-Supervised Learning for Medical Image Analysis: Introduction

 \section{Introduction}

-Modern medical diagnostics heavily rely on the analysis of multiple imaging modalities, particularly, for differential diagnosis~\cite{differential_diagnosis}.
-However, to leverage the data for conventional supervised machine learning approaches, it requires annotation of large numbers of training examples.
-Generating expert annotations of patient data at scale is non-trivial, expensive, and time-consuming, especially for 3D scans.
-In fact, with the growing size of imaging datasets, expert annotation becomes nearly impossible without computerized assistance~\cite{annotate}.
-Even current semi-automatic software tools fail to sufficiently reduce the time and effort required for annotation and measurement of these large data sets.
-Consequently, scarcity of data and, in particular, annotations are some of the main constraints for machine learning applications in medical imaging.
+\IEEEPARstart{M}{odern} medical diagnostics heavily rely on the analysis of multiple imaging modalities, particularly, for differential diagnosis~\cite{differential_diagnosis}.
+However, to leverage the data for supervised machine learning approaches, it requires annotation of large numbers of training examples.
+Generating expert annotations of patient multimodal data at scale is non-trivial, expensive, time-consuming, and is associated with risks on privacy leakages.
+Even semi-automatic software tools~\cite{annotate} may fail to sufficiently reduce the annotation expenses.
+Consequently, scarcity of data annotations is one of the main impediments for machine learning applications in medical imaging.
 At the same time, modern deep learning pipelines are drastically increasing in depth, complexity, and memory requirement, yielding an additional computational bottleneck.

 Self-supervised learning provides a viable solution when labeled training data is scarce.
-In these approaches, the supervisory signals are derived from the data itself, typically by unsupervised learning of a proxy task.
-Subsequently, models obtained using self-supervision facilitate data-efficient supervised fine-tuning on the target task, significantly reducing the burden of manual annotation.
-Recently proposed self-supervised learning methods utilize spatial context as a supervisory signal to learn effective data representations.
-The earliest of these works is~\cite{context_prediction}, in which a visual representation is learned by the task of predicting the position of an image patch relative to another.
-Here, the problem is posed such that the model has to understand the concepts in a training image to solve this problem.
+In these approaches, the supervisory signals are derived from the data itself, typically by the unsupervised learning of a proxy task.
+Subsequently, models obtained using self-supervision facilitate data-efficient supervised fine-tuning on the target downstream task, hence reducing the burden of manual annotation.
+Recently proposed self-supervised methods, e.g. \cite{context_prediction,jig}, utilize the spatial context as a supervisory signal to learn effective data representations.
+However, these approaches do not consider an important characteristic of medical images: their multimodality, e.g. MRI and CT.
+From an anatomical perspective, multimodality is essential because differences in the physical properties of organs and tissues are translated in a complementary fashion in these multiple modalities.
+Examples of such cases are numerous~\cite{medical_imaging}: soft body tissues are better encoded in MRI, but CT scans capture bone structures better.
+Also, specific brain tissues or tumors are better seen in specific MRI modalities.
+There is a multitude of medical imaging modalities, and in general, the learned representations can be enriched with cross-modal information.
+Such information is necessary for solving downstream tasks accurately, e.g. semantic segmentation.
+Thus, we propose to include multiple imaging modalities when designing our self-supervised multimodal Jigsaw puzzle task, to integrate the cross-modal information in the learned representations.
+The proposed multimodal puzzles are constructed by mixing patches from multiple medical imaging modalities, hence utilizing a modality confusion loss that enables learning powerful cross-modal representations.